 Entrances to public buildings must be easy for people to identify.
-A variety of elements can be used to help people with vision loss quickly identify an exterior entrance:
+A variety of elements can be used to help people impacted by blindness quickly identify an exterior entrance:

 Signs: The building’s name and address should appear on an exterior sign that includes visual and raised print and braille.
 The sign should comply with the design requirements for signage.
 For larger buildings, large signs should be incorporated into the landscaping leading to the main entrance.
 Because of their distance from paths of travel, these signs do not require raised print or braille.

-Emerging technology is available which allows people with vision loss to read signs from afar using their smartphone, which receives information via Bluetooth from a beacon installed on or near the sign.
+Emerging technology is available which allows people impacted by blindness to read signs from afar using their smartphone, which receives information via Bluetooth from a beacon installed on or near the sign.

 If some entrance doors to a building are not accessible, there should be signage at all doors indicating where an accessible entrance is located.

 Door frames: All door frames should be colour contrasted to the walls or surfaces around them.

 Landmarks: Planters and columns can draw attention to the main entrance.
 Plants can be positioned to guide the direction of travel towards the entrance.